danis-b/xchange/README.md

 * kmesh [3x1] (int) array - k-mesh for Brillouin zone integration;

-Both version of the program needs to be started at the same folder with in.json and hopping parameters from wannier90 (seedname_hr.dat) spin_up.dat and spin_dn.dat files. **Please, make sure that the additional lines before hopping parameters in seedname_up/dn.dat files are removed.
-Orbitals of magnetic atoms should be at the beginning among all Wannier  functions**.
+Both version of the program needs to be started at the same folder with in.json and hopping parameters from wannier90 (seedname_hr.dat) spin_up.dat and spin_dn.dat files. **Orbitals of magnetic atoms should be at the beginning among all Wannier  functions**.

 As a result, program will print the occupation difference between spin up and  down (i.e. magnetization):\
 Occupation matrix (N_up - N_dn) for atom  0  \